grame-cncm/embaudio/web/docs/lectures/lecture1.md

 This lecture is devoted to installing the software suite used in this course so that everybody can follow the other lectures from Insa or from his home if it needs to be done in distant work.

-## Course Outline

-All Lectures (2h on a computer) are labs using the Teensy board.
-The full course schedule can be found on [the home page](../index.md#course-overview).
+The slides for the first courses can be found [here](img/cours0-intro.pdf)

 # Introduction to AUD2020 and Teensy
 <figure>